microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

     Bar b;
 };
 Eg7 e7 : register(t0)
-// DefaultError "warning: variable of type 'Eg7' bound to register type 't' does not contain a matching 'SRV' resource"
+// "warning: variable of type 'Eg7' bound to register type 't' does not contain a matching 'SRV' resource"

 struct Eg8 {
   RWBuffer<int> a;
 };
 Eg8 e8 : register(c0)
-// DefaultError "warning: register 'c' used on type with no contents to allocate in a constant buffer"
+// "warning: register 'c' used on type with no contents to allocate in a constant buffer"

 struct Eg9{
   RWBuffer<int> a : register(u9);